Media & Publications

 Natural and cultural heritage material, from fossils to Indigenous artefacts, are not always found by scientists or archaeologists.
 More often, they are found by farmers, bushwalkers, beachgoers, and beyond.
 Yet, the perspectives of these groups are often left out of the conversation.
 Who might these people tell if they discovered something?
 Would they bother telling anyone?
 Who would they trust with their finds?
 Who do they distrust, and why?

-To answer some of these questions, the Found a Fossil project was created as part of my Master of Research thesis with Macquarie University.
-The project released an online survey in 2022 to see how Australians would answer these questions.
-A joint website was also created to provide information about heritage protections, identification, and handling guidelines to the finders of these special heritage discoveries.
+To answer some of these questions, the Found a Fossil Project was created to provide information about heritage protections, identification, and handling guidelines to the finders of these special heritage discoveries.

 Visit the Found a Fossil website www.foundafossil.com